laminlabs/bionty-base/docs/index.md

 :end-line: 5
 ```

-- Look up terms with auto-complete.
+- Look up records with auto-complete.
 - Map and curate metadata.
 - Manage public & custom ontologies and their versions.